zelitosaide/w3schools-javascript-course/__01_JS Tutorial/__61_style_guide/README_STYLE_GUIDE.md

 If you move from a case insensitive, to a case sensitive server, even small errors can break your web site.

 To avoid these problems, always use lower case file names (if possible).

+## Performance

+Coding conventions are not used by computers.
+Most rules have little impact on the execution of programs.

+Indentation and extra spaces are not significant in small scripts.

+For code in development, readability should be preferred.
+Larger production scripts should be minimized.